Skip to main content

 Thomas McNee Sutherland (1931-2016) was a philanthropist and Emeritus Professor of Animal Sciences at Colorado State University (CSU).
 His 1985 capture and imprisonment in Lebanon and 1991 release resulted in international prominence.

 Born on May 3, 1931, in Falkirk, Scotland, Sutherland earned a B.Sc. in Agriculture from Glasgow University in 1953.
 He moved to the U.S. and attended graduate school at Iowa State University, earning M.S (1956) and Ph.D.
 (1958) degrees in Animal Science.
 Tom Sutherland married Jean Ann Murray in 1958 in Ames, Iowa.
-They had three daughters: Kit, Joan, and Ann.
+They had three daughters: Ann, Kit, and Joan.

 After graduation, Colorado State University hired Sutherland as Professor of Animal Sciences, and he researched feed efficiency and taught reproductive physiology at CSU for 26 years.
-A respected teacher, he received the American Society of Animal Science Distinguished Techer Award in 1975 and CSU's Harris T. Guard Distinguished Service Award for Teaching in 1976.
-He also focused on international development, serving as the Director of Training at the International Livestock Center for Africa in Addis Ababa, Ethiopia, in the late 1970s.
+He received the American Society of Animal Science Distinguished Teacher Award in 1975 and CSU's Harris T. Guard Distinguished Service Award for Teaching in 1976.
+Sutherland also focused on international development, serving as the Director of Training at the International Livestock Center for Africa in Addis Ababa, Ethiopia, in the late 1970s.

 Extent